 Château Galoupet Côtes de Provence Cru Classé 2021

 Full-bodied, partly oak-fermented, organic rosé from a large, sustainable, biodiverse estate within spitting distance of the Mediterranean (I wrote more about it here).
 It's a rosé aimed at the table and one that can be drunk now or cellared.
 Opulent in texture, structured and layered with fragrant red fruit, apricot, orange, nuts, briny oyster-shell and mineral freshness.
 It can be paired with chicken in a creamy, garlicky sauce, creamy shellfish dishes, herby roast lamb, and aubergine dishes.
-And it could partner roast turkey, as long as you ease off on the sweet, tart cranberry sauce would do it no favours.
+And it could partner roast turkey, as long as you ease off on the sweet, tart cranberry sauce, which would do it no favours.
 14%.
 Empty bottle weight: 499g and 70% recycled glass.

 £36.50–£50.70, Berry Bros & Rudd, Majestic, Brunswick Fine Wines, The Champagne Company, Clos19, The Finest Bubble, Jeroboams, Hedonism